mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

   sage: h(-1)
   2/5

-With these functions defined, we will look at how we can use Sage to compute the *limit* of these functions.
+With these functions defined, we will look at how we can use SageMath to compute the *limit* of these functions.

 .. index:: Limits